 I write fantasy, science fiction, and horror/dark fiction inspired by history, heritage, and folklore.

-LH Moore’s speculative fiction short stories were published in the Dark Dreams anthology and its two sequels (Kensington/Dafina).
-My short story “A Little Not Music” is currently in the Bram Stoker Award Finalist anthology Sycorax’s Daughters.
-I also have stories in Black Magic Women and FIYAH Magazine.
-I co-wrote a novelette with Chesya Burke for the upcoming Chiral Mad 4 anthology.
-My poem “Vox” was published in Apex Magazine.
+LH Moore’s speculative fiction short stories were published in all three Dark Dreams anthologies; the Bram Stoker Award Finalist anthology Sycorax’s Daughters; Black Magic Women; and she co-wrote a novelette with Chesya Burke for the collaborative Chiral Mad 4.
+Moore also has stories in FIYAH Magazine, Apex Magazine and an upcoming one in Fireside Magazine.
+Her poem “Vox” was published in Apex Magazine.